JinYSun/D-GCAN/README.md

 conda install -c conda-forge rdkit

+Discussion

+The Discussion folder contains the scripts for evaluating the classification performance.
+We compared RF,MLP, CNN,GNN,SVC.

 Usage

 If you want to make the prediction of druglikeness of unknown molecule, please put the molecule's SMILES files in to data directory and run preprocess.py and D-gat.py